 - Chest pain.
 Call 911 if symptoms last 2 minutes or longer

 - Trouble breathing or pain when breathing.
 Call 911 if there you have severe shortness of breath or lack of breathing

 - Sudden trouble seeing in one or both eyes.

 - Sudden trouble walking, dizziness, or loss of balance or coordination

-- Diarrhea of several stools a day, or diarrhea with weakness or lightheadedness
+- Loose bowel movements (diarrhea) more than 3 times a day, or diarrhea with weakness or feeling lightheaded

 - Severe swelling of your arms, hands, legs or feet

 Call your doctor or nurse as soon as possible if you have any of these symptoms:

 - Numbness or tingling of your palms or soles of your feet, if they become painful, swollen or develop blisters.